george-labs/george-backend-hiring/docs/assumptions.md

 # Iteration 2
 * I assume that a words (lines) in file are only lower case
 * I assume the we don't provide the file path in program args and it is just a hardcoded path

+# Iteration 3
+* I assume that we are still using the excluded words
+* I assume that we provide the full input file path within the app arguments